lsst-dm/dmtn-056/index.rst

 * :ref:`Uri` that records **where** a :ref:`Dataset` is stored, and the
 * :ref:`DatasetMetatype` that holds information about **how** a :ref:`Dataset` can be stored.

-The :ref:`Database` is responsible for providing the :ref:`DatasetMetatype` for to be stored :ref:`Datasets <Dataset>` and the :ref:`Datastore` is responsible for providing the :ref:`Uri` from where it can be subsequently retrieved.
+The :ref:`Registry` is responsible for providing the :ref:`DatasetMetatype` for to be stored :ref:`Datasets <Dataset>` and the :ref:`Datastore` is responsible for providing the :ref:`Uri` from where it can be subsequently retrieved.

 .. note::

-    Both the :ref:`Database` and the :ref:`Datastore` typically each come as a client/server pair.
+    Both the :ref:`Registry` and the :ref:`Datastore` typically each come as a client/server pair.
 In some cases the server part may be a direct backend, such as a SQL server or a filesystem, that does not require any extra software daemon.
     But for some cases, such as when server-side subsetting of a :ref:`Dataset` is needed, a